isinghrana/fabric-samples-healthcare/analytics-bi-largecomplex-jsondataset/docs/02-CreatePipeline.md

-## Create Pipeline to ingest and build transform Drug Adverse Event Dataset into flattened Relational Tables
+## Create Pipeline to ingest and build Drug Adverse Event Dataset into flattened Relational Tables

 In this step you will create a Data Pipeline to execute the previously imported Spark Notebooks